tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 -  The creation and update dates are filled automatically upon saving the VC.

--  The user must define a date *range* (Start/End dates\ *)* to extract data from.
-This can be done either manually, or by selecting a “Since xxx” item in the “Date range” drop-down menu.
+-  The user must define a date *range* (Start/End dates) to extract data from.
+This can be done either manually, or by selecting a :guilabel:`Since xxx` item in the “Date range” drop-down menu.

    In the latter case, the user can check the “Dynamic date range”.
    What this option does is recalculate the Start/End dates at each